A Guide for Site Owners

 If you own a business and want an SEO expert to manage your Google Search Console, you’re going to need take some actions to add a new user to your account.

 GSC gives you insight on what keywords your website is ranking for along with positions, average click-through-rate, impressions, and clicks your site gets for each of those keywords.
+Google Analytics gives you data about the behaviors of your visitors.

 If you add your SEO as a user to your Google Search Console account, they will be able to access the data with their own credentials so you don’t have to share yours.
 Your SEO will typically conduct an audit of the keywords your site is showing up for before using the data to make changes.